 And a lot of it.

-Lack of water has been associated with depression and anxiety, as well as other mental health challenges.
+Lack of water has been associated with depression, anxiety, and other mental health challenges.

 So, skip the coffee and drink water instead.

 Or if you tell yourself you can’t live without coffee, drink a glass of water for every caffeine drink you have to help balance things out.

 Angry outbursts and negative feelings are expected in the early days after having a baby, with hormones being so erractic, very low energy levels and of course, sleep being none existent.

 So don’t add to your feelings of frustration by being hard on yourself.

 Remind yourself how well you’re doing, how this is an adjustment phase and that it will end eventually.

 Babies do sleep!
 And when they do, so should you.

 I hope this post has been useful for you.
 Please share it if so!